By Avi Abelow @aviabelow

 “Most of them, including me, see Nebraska as, you know, their town that they’re going to be at for the rest of their life,” said Hesso.
 He’s already a Cornhuskers fan and works as a Kurdish and Arabic interpreter.

 The Yazidis started coming to Lincoln 20 years ago seeking refuge.
 The first ones to come worked as interpreters for the US army in the region.
-Over the past few years, their numbers have grown tremendously in Lincoln.
+However, over the past few years, their numbers have grown tremendously in Lincoln.
 They came for several reasons – low crime rate, plentiful jobs, and affordable rents.
-However, while Yazidi refugees live across the USA, many left their original places of settlement and joined the community in Lincoln.
+However, while Yazidi refugees live across the entire span of the USA, many already left their original places of settlement in order to join the community in Lincoln.

 In 2016, Nebraska actually resettled more refugees per capita than any state in the USA.